For introverts, it may be easier to form beautiful sentences in their heads rather than deliver those same thoughts out loud on the spot.

 1. Relax, we’re just thinking.

-I often reflect and observe things, thinking and overthinking constantly, and forever shifting through the thoughts in my head.
-Sometimes I get distracted while talking, studying the sound of someone’s voice, their facial expressions, or even the words they choose to use that are unique to their personality.
+I often reflect on my experiences and observe details in my surroundings, thinking and overthinking constantly, and forever shifting through the thoughts in my head.
+Sometimes I get distracted while talking, studying the sound of someone’s voice, their facial expressions, or even the words they choose that are unique to their personality.
 This doesn’t mean I’m not a good listener.
-I listen very well, but when it’s my turn to speak, that’s when things go sideways.
+I listen very well (as many introverts do), but when it’s my turn to speak, that’s often when things go sideways.

-Introverts often feel it’s easier to form beautiful sentences in their heads rather than delivering those same thoughts aloud on the spot.
+Introverts often feel it’s easier to form beautiful sentences in their heads rather than deliver those same thoughts aloud on the spot.
 I have to wait a moment to gather what I’m trying to say and apply meaning to it.
-Sometimes I think so hard on the idea of speaking that I end up stuttering and saying the complete opposite of what I want to say!
+Sometimes I think so hard about how to express a certain idea that I end up stuttering and saying the complete opposite of what I intended to say!

 Other times, I just don’t want to talk.
-The landscape of the world we live in can be quite beautiful, and sometimes I just want to take it all in without being distracted.
+The landscape of the world we live in can be quite beautiful, and sometimes I just want to take it all in without being distracted by conversation.

-The takeaway: If you know an introvert and are wondering why they seem aloof or uninterested, keep this point in mind.
-They’re probably not shunning you or hating your presence.
+The takeaway: If you are wondering why an introvert seems aloof or uninterested during a conversation, keep this point in mind.
+They’re probably not secretly shunning you or hating your presence.
 They may just be deep in thought and aren’t comfortable talking right now.

 2. We live for peace and quiet.

-I need quiet to hear myself think, to collect myself, especially after being around people all day.
-Introspecting is how I apply meaning to the world and life.
+I need quiet to hear myself think, to collect myself, especially after being around people all day at work or school.
+Introspecting is how I apply meaning to the world and to my life.
 I want to understand, so I need a moment — let’s not lie, several moments — of soundless observing.
 Excessive noise can become overwhelming, and I get frustrated, unable to think.

 A while ago, after I left work for the day, I suddenly realized how much I was craving silence.
-I said my goodbyes to everyone for the day and left the crowded, noisy area for the empty, quiet hallway, and suddenly, I felt tremendous relief.
+I said my goodbyes to my coworkers and left the noisy room for the empty hallway, and suddenly, I felt tremendous relief.
 The room hadn’t even seemed that loud or crowded, but somehow, my mind and body were unconsciously uncomfortable in that environment.

 Peace and quiet allow for undistracted thinking time, which all introverts need.
 I certainly need a space of silence during every day in order to not feel overwhelmed by the constant extroversion of the world.